postspectacular/devart-codefactory/README.md

 ![meshlab](assets/sketches/meshlab-788ecd4a-712c-4eee-9014-b1ed99ad6708.jpg)

+Amazing object submitted by Dianne N., transformed from a single cube...

 #### /src-html

 The source versions of the various HTML files used for the online version, Barbican gallery kiosks & workshops run with teenagers as part of Google & Barbican's Young Creators initiative.
 There're only minor differences between each version (mainly config settings).
 All development is supposed to only happen with the `staging.html` file and then changes applied to others later.